 Our labs were developed to support clinical skills development in nursing and midwifery, but they’ve got great potential for all kinds of learning.
 They can be adapted for use in speech pathology, pathophysiology, pharmacy, genetic counselling and physiotherapy – which means that the possibilities for your professional growth are endless.

 Our faculty is home to 16 clinical practice labs that have been set up to mimic real hospital environments.
 Briefing areas (where you’ll start and finish the class) open onto clinical spaces furnished with patient beds and a wide variety of medical equipment, including:

-- wall mounted oxygen and suction outlets
+- wall-mounted oxygen and suction outlets

-- Intravenous (IV) infusion equipment
+- intravenous (IV) infusion and cannula therapy equipment

 - heart rhythm (ECG) simulators

-- audiovisual and text resources
+- audiovisual and text resources.

 - dilate pupils

 - have cannula and tubes inserted realistically